Margaret Collier Award

-The Margaret Collier Award is a lifetime achievement award, presented by the Academy of Canadian Cinema and Television, to a Canadian writer for their outstanding body of work in film or television.
-Formerly presented as part of the Gemini Awards, since 2013 it has been part of the Canadian Screen Awards.
+The Margaret Collier Award is a lifetime achievement award, presented to a Canadian writer for their outstanding body of work in film or television.
+Formerly presented as part of the Gemini Awards, it became part of the Canadian Screen Awards in 2013.
 It can be presented to an individual writer or writing team.
+As of 2025, administration of the award has been transferred to the Writers Guild of Canada as part of its WGC Screenwriting Awards program.

 The award is named in honour of Margaret Collier, the longtime executive director of ACTRA's chapter for television writers.

-The recipient of this award is selected upon the recommendation of the Academy's television division writer's branch with ratification from the Academy's board of directors.